quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Note that the Connection ID in the short header may be omitted.
-This is a per-connection configuration option; if the Connection ID is not present, then the peer omitting the connection ID will use the same local address for the lifetime of the connection and connection migration is not supported for that direction of the connection.
+This is a per-connection configuration option; if the Connection ID is not present, then the peer omitting the connection ID needs to use the same local address for the lifetime of the connection and connection migration is not supported for that direction of the connection.